-The Financial Inclusion and Entrepreneurship Scaling (FInES) Project is a multi-year World Bank funded initiative which provides affordable wholesale financing to financial intermediaries (banks, MFIs, SACCOs, and MAIIC) in Malawi.
+The Financial Inclusion and Entrepreneurship Scaling (FInES) Project is a multi-year World Bank funded initiative which provides affordable wholesale financing to financial intermediaries.
 Administered through the Reserve Bank of Malawi, the project is expected to generate significant benefits for Malawi's economy.
-MicroLoan Malawi accessed a MWK2.5 billion facility in 2022 and has finalised a further line of credit amounting to MWK2.5 billion over five years of which MWK1 billion has been drawn down.
+MicroLoan Malawi accessed a MWK2.5 billion facility in 2022 and a further line of credit amounting to MWK2.5 billion over five years of which MWK1 billion has been drawn down.